Storage channel news roundup for April 10 to 16, 2012

 SGI adopts hybrid storage for clustered NAS

-Silicon Graphics International (SGI) Corp. last week launched a clustered network-attached storage (NAS) system
+Silicon Graphics International (SGI) Corp. last week launched a clustered network-attached storage (NAS) system based on ZFS, solid-state drives (SSDs) and spinning disk in a hybrid storage architecture, and SGI’s hardware, caching and management software.

 The system is built on SGI’s Modular InfiniteStorage hardware.
 A 4U box can hold up to 243 TB of SAS, SATA or SSDs with 6 GBps of throughput per chassis.
 The SGI NAS system starts at 50 TB and scales into petabytes under one management console and global namespace.
 The system can bridge to a Fibre Channel (FC) or iSCSI SAN for block storage.